Dispatch Review: When Saving the City Means Managing Misfit Heroes

 Final Verdict

-Dispatch succeeds in turning superhero fatigue into something refreshingly human.
-It’s a game about broken people trying to do good in both extraordinary and mundane ways.
-The mix of strong writing, dynamic performances, and moral complexity make it one of the most memorable narrative experiences of the year.
+Dispatch manages to cash in on superhero fatigue with something refreshingly human.
+It is a game about broken people trying to be good, in extraordinary circumstances or very ordinary ones.
+The combination of powerful writing, vivid performances and moral complexity makes it one of the most unforgettable narrative experiences of the year.

 Score: ★★★★☆ (4.5/5)